CRA SimpleFile Service

 - Provincial/Territorial Benefits: Many provincial/territorial benefits are also automatically calculated based on your federal tax return.

-Why Did The Government Implement SimpleFile?*
+Why Did The Government Implement SimpleFile? ¹

-The SimpleFile pilot project is part of the Canada Revenue Agency's broader strategy to help vulnerable Canadians access their benefits by making tax filing more accessible.
+The 2024 SimpleFile pilot project was part of the Canada Revenue Agency's broader strategy to help vulnerable Canadians access their benefits by making tax filing more accessible.
 Many Canadians miss out on benefits they are legally entitled to receive simply because they don't file a tax return.
+The SimpleFile service shows the current government's commitment to removing barriers preventing eligible Canadians from receiving their benefits by providing a simplified, no-cost way to file their taxes.

 Here is why this matters: